mkearney/mikewk.com/content/post/2018-09-19-tick-marks-var-names-and-ggplot2.md

-I still remember how hard it was to learn [ggplot2](https://ggplot2.tidyverse.org) after only knowing a little about R<sup>1</sup>.
+I still remember how hard it was to learn [{ggplot2}](https://ggplot2.tidyverse.org) after only knowing a little about R<sup>1</sup>.
 Sure, the plots seemed pretty.
-But compared to the ways I had used R before, `ggplot2`'s syntax seemed almost counter-intuitive.
+But compared to the ways I had used R before, `{ggplot2}`'s syntax seemed almost counter-intuitive.
 Its pipe-like `+` workflow of building layer-by-layer was like nothing I had ever used before.
 Not to mention, I was unfamiliar with central terms of art like "`geom`s" and "`aes`thetics".

 But then again...the plots were **really pretty**.

-Fortunately, the aesthetic motivator of being able to generate pretty plots allowed me to percervere.
-And not long after truly committing myself to learning how to `ggplot2`, I realized why everyone likes it so much–it's actaully really easy!
+Fortunately for me, _being able to generate pretty plots_ is a powerful motivator.
+Because not long after committing myself to learning how to `{ggplot2}`, I realized why everyone likes it so much–it's actually really easy!
 Once I learned about the key building blocks of `ggplot()`, `aes()`, and `geom_.*()`), I could create pretty plots for all sorts of data types and relationships.